Rottweil Synagogue

-The construction of a new synagogue in Rottweil began in March 2016.
+In March 2015, the congregation began construction of a new synagogue.

 History

-There is no proof of a synagogue in the 14th century, even though there was a Jewish community.
-In 1349, Black death led to slaughters of Jews in Rottweil as well as everywhere in Europe.
+There was a Jewish community in the 14th century; however, there is no proof of a synagogue.
+In 1349, Black death led to slaughters of Jews across Europe, including in Rottweil.
 Judengasse and Judenschule (“Jews’ school”, that is to say, synagogue) are documented in 1355, a Judenbad (mikvah) before 1838.
 In 1806, a younger Jewish community in Rottweil was founded as a branch of Mühringen.
 In 1924 the Israelitische Gemeinde Rottweil, the Jewish community, became independent.